 - Too busy exploring and not noticing how far they are walking

-Fortunately there are lots of things in Autumn that will distract them, and the simplest is asking them to find many of the things blown from the trees.
+Fortunately, many things in Autumn will distract them, and the simplest is asking them to find many of the things blown from the trees.

 An Autumn Scavenger Hunt

-However, if you’re stuck for ideas, here’s a few things you could ask them to find in an Autumn scavenger hunt.
+However, if you're stuck for ideas, here are a few things you could ask them to find in an Autumn scavenger hunt.

 Mix and match the following, as appropriate for your walk.
-(Tip: take a bag with you as they will probably want to take their finds home!)
+(Tip: take a bag with you; they will probably want to take their finds home!)

 - 10 acorns